Intervention/docs/image/v4/basics/error-handling.md

 #### MissingDependencyException

-This exception indicates that a dependency is not been met.
+This exception indicates that a dependency has not been met.
 For example when you try to use the driver for Imagick but forgot to install the matching PHP extension.